stackabletech/docker-images/README.md

 ## Build Product Images

-Product images are published to the `docker.stackable.tech` registry under the `stackable` organization by default.
+Product images are published to the `oci.stackable.tech` registry under the `sdp` organization by default.

 ### Build single products locally